thomwiggers/thomwiggers.nl/content/authors/thom/_index.md

 +++

-Thom Wiggers is a PhD Candidate at the Institute of Computing and Information Sciences, Radboud University in The Netherlands.
+Thom Wiggers is a cryptography researcher at [PQShield](https://pqshield.com).
-He is working on the interactions of post-quantum cryptography with protocols, under the supervision of [Peter Schwabe][cryptojedi].
+He has submitted his PhD thesis on the interactions of post-quantum cryptography with protocols, under the supervision of [Peter Schwabe][cryptojedi], at the Institute of Computing and Information Sciences, Radboud University in The Netherlands.

 [cryptojedi]: https://cryptojedi.org/peter/